 Help people make the holiday personal to them

 You can see why people go generic on V-Day.
 People lead busier and busier lives, which leaves less and less time for them to actually invest in gift hunting.
-But, at the same time, personal gifts mean more and as people chose personal experiences elsewhere, personal gifts have begun to mean more too.
-Over half of UK consumers for example think retailers should offer more options to personalize gifts.
+Personalization is key to a meaningful gift: Over half of UK consumers think retailers should offer more options to personalize gifts.
 Look at this Huffington Post article for inspiration: It is packed with products at different prices to offer something personalized to everyone.
 Experiences are also becoming increasingly popular on Valentine’s Day: the NRF reports that nearly half of millennials have given an experience as a gift, and 83% are interested in giving one in the future.

 Chances are in a normal world a couple would be going out on a date on Valentine’s Day.
 But given present circumstances, couples are going to have to get creative in 2021.
 For those that are living apart, content around long distance ideas like this post from Cosmopolitan are a great option.
 For those that are together content around how to celebrate Valentine’s at home, like this article in Town & Country Magazine is a great way to provide a service to readers.

 Valentine’s Day is the holiday of love and in our network each year we see that sex toys are always a top performing product category.
 So putting the two together is a winning combination when creating Valentine’s Day commerce content and there’s a lot you can do with it.
 This Inside Hook piece focuses on items for couples, while Cosmopolitan focuses on gifts good enough you might do some self-gifting.

 Themed content can be helpful, humorous and everything in between.
 And if you monetize the content with affiliate links, it is a great opportunity to get rewarded for the shopping journeys you inspire too.
 To get started on your Valentine’s Day content head to our merchant pages now and start perusing who you’ll write about this year.